Psoriasis: Pictures, Symptoms & Drug Treatment Options

 Lotions or foams are best for the scalp, creams are best for oozing lesions, and ointments can treat dry, raised, or scaly lesions.

 Higher potency topicals are reserved for thicker, tough-to-treat areas like elbows or knees.
 Topical treatments work best on mild and smaller areas of psoriasis.

 Topical Corticosteriods - Safety and Side Effects

-Combined Use of OTC Emollients and Creams
+Use of OTC Emollients and Creams

 Vitamin D Analogues: How They Help

-Topical Retinoids: Vitamin A to the Rescue
+Topical Retinoids: Vitamin A Derivatives

 Phototherapy: Lighten Your Symptoms